-There are several reasons that your computer won't power on so it's very important that you step through a complete troubleshooting procedure like the one I've outlined below.
+There are several possible reasons why a desktop, laptop, or tablet computer might not power on, so it's very important that you step through a complete troubleshooting procedure like the one I've outlined below.

-Important: If it appears that your computer is in fact receiving power (you see lights on the computer case, fans are running, etc.), see my How To Troubleshoot a Computer That Won't Turn On guide for a more applicable guide.
+Important: If it appears that your computer is in fact receiving power (lights on the computer turn on, fans are running, etc.), even if just for a moment, see my How To Fix a Computer That Won't Turn On for a more applicable troubleshooting guide.

-Before starting a sometimes time consuming troubleshooting process, make sure you've turned on every power switch and power button on your computer:
+Before starting a sometimes time consuming troubleshooting process, make sure you've turned on every power switch and power button involved in your computer system:

 Check for disconnected computer power cable connections.
-A loose or unplugged power cable is one of the top reasons why a computer doesn't turn on.
+A loose or unplugged power cable is one of the top reasons why a computer won't turn on.

 Perform a "lamp test" to verify power is being provided from the wall.
 Your computer isn't going to turn on if it's not getting power so you need to make sure that the power source is working properly.

-Test your power supply.
-At this point in your troubleshooting, it's very likely that the power supply unit (PSU) in your computer is no longer working and should be replaced.
+Test your power supply if you're using a desktop PC.
+At this point in your troubleshooting, at least for your desktop folks, it's very likely that the power supply unit in your computer is no longer working and should be replaced.
 You should however test it just to be sure.
 There's no reason to replace a working piece of hardware when testing it is fairly easy.

 Exception: An ozone smell or very high pitched noise, combined with no power at all in the computer, is an almost certain indication that the power supply is bad.
 Unplug your computer immediately and skip the testing.

 Tip: Some motherboards have tiny power buttons built in to the boards themselves, providing an easier way to test the case's power button.
-If your motherboard has this, and it works to power on your computer, replace the case power button.
+If your motherboard has this, and it works to power on your computer, the case power button probably needs replaced.

-Replace your motherboard.
+Replace your motherboard if you're using a desktop.
 If you're confident that your wall power, power supply, and power button are working, it's likely that there is a problem with your PC's motherboard and it should be replaced.